0cjs/sedoc/app/DB/mongodb.md

   - `8.0.13-noble` (kernel 6.8) seems to run fine on Debian 12 (kernel 6.1)
     as well.

-The tools (MongoDB Shell, MongoDB Command Line Database Tools, etc.) are separate packages from the server on independent release cycles.
+The tools (MongoDB Shell, MongoDB Compass, MongoDB Command Line Database Tools, etc.) are separate packages from the server on independent release cycles.
 See the [MongoDB tools download page][mdb-dl-tools].

+- Compass: For Debian-based systems the only [download][mdb-dl-compass] is a Gnome-based Ubuntu 64-bit 20.04+ .deb package, but this works fine on Debian 12.

 Sysadmin